shalvah/upgrader/README.md

 - Will back up the user's old config file to `{$file}.bak` so you can revert if you need to.
 - Supports keys as dot notation

-Upgrader is still very early days (0.x), with more robust features and docs planned.
+Upgrader is still early days (0.x), with more robust features and docs planned.
 Read how I built it [here](https://blog.shalvah.me/posts/implementing-programmatic-file-transformations-in-php).

 ## Installation
 PHP 7.4+ is required.